Stiti-create/ParallelImpl-of-MatrixLU-Decompose/README.md

 ### Instructions to run the code

 1. To clean log files and executables: `make clean`
-2. To generate a random matrix of required size:
+2. To change problem size and number of threads:
-    * Change the value of N from `constants.h` accordingly
+    * Change the value of N and PTHREAD_COUNT from `constants.h` accordingly
-    * Run the command `make gen`
 3. To compile the different modes of LU decomposition:
     * Sequential Implementation: `make seq`
     * Parallel Implementation using pthreads: `make pth`
     * Parallel Implementation using openmp: `make omp`
+    * All implementations compile: `make all`
 4. Run the different codes:
     * ./sequential
     * ./pth_impl